tirthankarm2006/ARBITRON-Alpha/README.md

 # Current Work
 ->Making a profiling system that runs before the engine starts where to create/load a profile

+# Immediate future changes(not currently happening)
+->To show a initial note to the user about "Loading models" when the engine is starting

+->Making 2D Environment port of the Engine

+->Incorporating, Multiple Scene System for one profile

 ->To log messages onto the Editor window using imgui

 ->To create a location for storing and loading Model Locations in our scene